IdiJr/alx-system_engineering-devops/0x06-regular_expressions/README.md

 # 0x06.
-Regular expression :light bulb:
+Regular expression :lightbulb:
 This project contains tasks performed to learn the concept of regular expression

 ## Background context :book: